 Once you've decided to seek out a loan, you will need to evaluate how much money you need and how much debt you can responsibly take on.

 The size of small business loans varies greatly depending on the type and size of the business and the purpose of the loan.
-The median loan size guaranteed by the SBA is $130,000 to $140,000, but their loans range from $5,000 (microloans) to $5 million (the largest loan the SBA will guarantee).
+In 2018, for instance, the SBA's average 7(a) loan size was around $425,500, but these loans ranged from under $50,000 (microloans) up to $5 million (the largest possible loan the SBA will guarantee).

 When figuring out how much money you need to borrow, consider what you plan to do with the loan and develop a detailed budget.
 Get a price for any equipment or supplies you will be purchasing.
 Look at financial statements to get a sense of whether your revenues will allow you to pay back the loan.